prskr/unit-testing-101-csharp/README.md

 - return _buzz_ if the number is dividable by **7** or contains the digit **7**

 _Note: free coffee for the first one who thought of creating commits for each iteration and could therefor roll back to the commit before Rick and Morty._

+And again, **first** update and extend your test suite and after that start working on the actual implementation.

+## Conclusion

+Writing the tests first is one of the key principles of Test-Driven Development (TDD).
+By writing the tests first you'll focus on what you expect the code to do and, probably even more import, not to do.
+Furthermore by keeping the solution as simple as possible to get the tests <span style="color: green;">"green"</span> you're actively protecting yourself against over-engineering.

+You should have noticed that even bigger changes are way easier with a good test suite because you don't have to worry if you forgot an edge case as long as the tests are running, you're on a good way to a reliable solution.